Quantum algorithms based on quantum trajectories: Prerequisites

 The operator norm of a linear operator will be denoted as $\norm{A}$.
 Similarly, the trace norm of a linear operator $A$ is defined as $\norm{A}_{1} = \mathrm{Tr}(\sqrt{A^{\dagger}A})$.
 Given a superoperator $\mathcal{L}$, the diamond norm of $\mathcal{L}$ is given by $\dnorm{\mathcal{L}} = \sup_{\rho}\norm{\mathcal{I}\otimes \mathcal{L}(\rho)}_{1}$ where the supremum is taken over all density operators $\rho$.
 The diamond norm of superoperators induces a diamond distance between superoperators given by $d_{\diamond}(\mathcal{E}, \mathcal{L}) = \frac{1}{2}\dnorm{\mathcal{E} - \mathcal{L}}$.
 We will also be using the total variational distance between probability distributions defined for continuous variables as $\delta(p,f) = \frac{1}{2}\int dx |p(x) - f(x)|$ and discrete variables as $\delta(p, f) = \frac{1}{2}\sum_{N} |p_{N} - f_{N}|$.

 Finally we denote the total simulation time requested to be $T$ and the precision of the simulation to be $\epsilon$.
-We analyze the precision of the simulation with respect to the diamond distance given that it not only provides a measure of distance between quantum channels, ie the quantum channel our simulation implements versus the quantum channel we are trying to simulate, it also is used to upperbound the single shot probability of distinguishing between quantum channels \cite{watrous_2018}.
+We analyze the precision of the simulation with respect to the diamond distance given that it not only provides a measure of distance between quantum channels, it also is used to upperbound the single shot probability of distinguishing between quantum channels \cite{watrous_2018}.
 Thus the diamond distance provides a relevant operational measure of similarity between quantum channels.
 In the sections to follow we introduce some tools and techniques we will use in building our algorithm as well as review the quantum jump unraveling of the Lindblad master equation \cite{breuer2007the}.